Yusuff14/WeRateDogs/README.md

 ### Key Insights
 The insights generated at the end of wrangling process include but not limited to the following:
-1. Statistical Distribution of WeRateDog Data
+1. Statistical Distribution of WeRateDog Data.
-2. Most Frequent Dog Stage
+2. Most Frequent Dog Stage.
-3. Ratings Distribution between Pupper and Floofer
+3. Ratings Distribution between Pupper and Floofer.
-4. Relationship between Ratings and People's Engagement
+4. Relationship between Ratings and People's Engagement.